 - It has a header, spinning augers, conveyors, thresher, grain tank, elevator, a side pipe and a straw chopper.

-- The header cuts the crops from the ground and takes it in.
+- The header cuts the crops from the ground and takes them in.

 - Then, the spinning augers take the plants to the conveyor.